Chilean ship Lautaro (1818): Fifth voyage (1809-11) - capture and recapture

 She and another recaptured Indiaman, Ceylon, arrived back in Britain in August 1811.
 Windham arrived in The Downs on 8 August 1811.
-Ceylon brought with her a cargo from Île Bourbon and Windham one from Isle de France (now Mauritius).
+Ceylon brought with her a cargo from Isle Bourbon and Windham one from Isle de France.

 Sixth voyage

 There is some ambiguity about the Windham's sixth voyage for the EIC as the British Library does not hold the logbooks.
 One report has her sailing between 5 August 1813 and 20 August 1815 to Botany Bay and Ceylon.
 That report names her master as Captain Clarke.